islamariya/Learning_platform_django/README.md

 - course
 - user_profile

-Custom model without username is used.
+Custom User model without username is used.

 Here are some examples of admin panel